raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_0_intro/index.md

 But you should also realize that skipping an entity is non-trivial.
 In order for our object to be fully parsed (skipped), we will have needed to skip _ every single entity that composed it _.

-This fact alone gives us the first golden rule of json parsing :
+This fact alone gives us the first golden rule of JSON parsing :

 {{< alert >}}
 DO NOT PARSE THE SAME VALUE TWICE.
 {{< /alert >}}

-We previously saw that the json spec itself defines almost entirely the low level aspect of our parser.
+We previously saw that the JSON spec itself defines almost entirely the low level aspect of our parser.
 But there is one question that is still pending : how are we going to use those low level features ?
-How are we going to parse our json's components ?
+How are we going to parse our JSON's components ?

 So before elaborating on the implications of the first rule, we need to define the high level features of our parser.